astrobounce/goqu/README.md

 # goqu
-goqu is go based implementation for kafka like queing queuing
+goqu is go based implementation for kafka like queuing